mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

     ![](assets/lp_access-url.png)

+    >[!NOTE]
+    >
+    >You cannot access your landing page by simply copy-pasting this URL into a web browser, even if published.
+Instead you can test it using the preview function such as described in [this section](#test-landing-page).

 1. You can define an expiry date for your page.
 In that case, you must select an action upon page expiry:

     * **[!UICONTROL Redirect URL]**: Enter the URL of the page the users will be redirected to when the page expires.